Managed Host Intrusion Detection (HIDS)

-Aptible Deploy is a container orchestration platform that enables users to deploy containerized workloads onto dedicated isolated networks.
+Aptible is a container orchestration platform that enables users to deploy containerized workloads onto dedicated isolated networks.
 Each isolated network and its associated cloud infrastructure is called a Stack.

-Aptible Deploy stacks contain a number of AWS EC2 instances (virtual machines), on which Aptible Deploy customers deploy their apps and databases in Docker containers.
-The Aptible Deploy security team is responsible for the integrity of these instances, and provides a HIDS compliance report on a periodic basis as evidence of its activity.
+Aptible stacks contain a number of AWS EC2 instances (virtual machines), on which Aptible customers deploy their apps and databases in Docker containers.
+The Aptible security team is responsible for the integrity of these instances, and provides a HIDS compliance report on a periodic basis as evidence of its activity.

 Access to the HIDS Compliance Report is included at no charge for all shared stacks.
 For dedicated stacks, the HIDS Compliance Report is available for an additional charge.
-See the Aptible Deploy Pricing Page for detailed pricing information.
+See the Aptible Pricing Page for detailed pricing information.

 The events generated by OSSEC are ingested in Aptible's security reporting platform, to be processed in one of the following ways:

 If an intrusion is suspected or detected, the Deploy security team activates its incident response process to assess, contain, and eradicate the threat, and notifies affected customers, if any.

 This section explains the review processes used by the Aptible security team for intrusion detection.

 Aptible's security reporting platform automatically reviews a certain number of events generated by OSSEC.